JuliaWood1/DH150-UX-Design/assignment08/README.md

 Therefore I had to create enough wireframes so my prototype could walk through these three use cases.
 Furthermore, I also had to choose my specific design elements, like color, font, layout, icons, and more.
 When choosing the design components for Bool, I knew I wanted the app to be bright and fun while also considering those who may have different accessibility needs.
 For these reasons I chose a youthful color scheme but kept my font visible and black throughout.
 I  will link the accessibility (color-contrast) check where I compare the the foreground and background colors [here](https://docs.google.com/document/d/1ckGiRqhb6I0gJCtucfQgRfHGFJz-BlL6ICJ-2g6NZs0/edit?usp=sharing).

-**Important** Throughout the design process, my ideas took many different forms, and you can view the evolution of my design by focusing on two different wireframes [here](https://docs.google.com/presentation/d/15if7Rc_BPlxG12zSkgukTOdbV1gDZnFHY60wZikSpzA/edit?usp=sharing).
+**Important Note** Throughout the design process, my ideas took many different forms, and you can view the evolution of my design by focusing on two different wireframes [here](https://docs.google.com/presentation/d/15if7Rc_BPlxG12zSkgukTOdbV1gDZnFHY60wZikSpzA/edit?usp=sharing).

 You can read more about how I chose my specific design elements [here](https://github.com/JuliaWood1/DH150-UX-Design/blob/master/assignment07/README.md).